ukersn/Potion-Craft-Ukersn-s-TweakWizard/README.md

 >
 > This can improve frame rate by about 10%
 >
-> 4. Disable scratches effects on potions and NPCs
+> 4.Disable scratches effects on potions and NPCs
 >
 > *  (Default setting is false to disable, you can set disableScratchesEffects to true in the configuration file to enable it)
 >